dinastyoffreedom/newDinastycoin-walletgui/README.md

  The recommended way is to install 5.9.7 from the [official Qt installer](https://www.qt.io/download-qt-installer) or [compiling it yourself](https://wiki.qt.io/Install_Qt_5_on_Ubuntu).
 This ensures you have the correct version.
 Higher versions *can* work but as it differs from our production build target, slight differences may occur.

-The following instructions will fetch Qt from your distribution's repositories instead.
+The following instructions will fetch Qt from your distribution's repositories instead (prefer this option on ubuntu 20.04+).
 Take note of what version it installs.
 Your mileage may vary.

   - For Ubuntu 17.10+